Marcel Callo: Life

 He joined the Young Christian Workers – also known as the Jocists – in 1935 that Joseph Leo Cardijn (future cardinal) had established.
 His mother approached Callo on one particular occasion and asked her son if he had an inclination to become a priest like his brother but a candid Callo responded to her: "I do not feel called to the priesthood; I think I do more good by remaining in the world".

 Following the Nazi invasion of France in 1940 during World War II he and his friends made trips to the same train station on a frequent basis in order to assist the refugees that were fleeing from Eastern Europe.

 He became engaged to Marguerite Derniaux (d.
-1997) at the age of 20 but due to the war the couple never married though were engaged when Callo was 21; despite this Derniaux remained faithful to her fiancé.
-The two also enacted a strict spiritual rule of life that included going to Mass and the frequent reception of the Eucharist.
-In the aftermath of the Rennes bombings – on 8 March 1943 – his sister Maria Maddalena died from injuries that she sustained during the attack.
+1997) at the age of 20 but due to the war the couple never married.

 He was conscripted to serve during the war and his original intention was to flee but remembered that if he did so those he left back home would be arrested to coerce him.
 He was reluctant but agreed to serve and when conscripted said: "I'm leaving not as a worker but as a missionary in the service of my companions"; Callo departed on 19 March 1943 for his service and brought with him – which he kept at all times – his badges as both a Scout and a member of the Jocists.
 The Gestapo arrested Callo on 19 April 1944 due to his membership with the Jocists which was perceived to be an outlawed and secret order.
 The arresting officers told Callo that he was being taken because he was "too much of a Catholic" and was seen as a threat to the Nazi regime.
-He was sent to camps on 7 October 1944 in Gotha and then in Flossenbürg; from there he was taken to the Gusen I and II parts of the Mauthausen concentration camp in Austria.
+He was sent to camps on 7 October 1944 in Gotha and then in Flossenbürg; from there he was taken to the Gusen I and II parts of the Mauthausen concentration camp in Austria (then part of Nazi Germany).
 It was there that Callo was placed through rigorous forced labor for a total of twelve hours where he was also abused and beaten.

 In the dawn of 19 March 1945 he died after contracting tuberculosis and a mix of other ailments such as dysentery.
 He was buried in a mass grave outside the walls of the camp and his remains never recovered.
 Colonel Tibodo – who saw thousands die in the camps witnessed that of Callo's and said of it with emotion: "Marcel had the look of a saint"; Tibodo also testified for the beatification proceedings and said: "I have never seen in a dying man a look like his".